maxime-michel/ttg/_posts/2013-06-21-tuning-a-guitar-for-dummies.md

 corresponding mechanic (the knob in which the string is eventually wrapped at the top of the neck) so that the note A on the string matches the external reference.
-This might be hard to do when starting out, this is why I would advise to consider [getting a tuner][which-tuner-should-i-buy].
-But it is important to understand the process.
+This might be hard to do when starting out, this is why I would advise [getting a tuner][which-tuner-should-i-buy] instead.
+But it is a process worth understanding.

 ## A guitar's strings